Stellar classification: Draper system

 After the death of her husband, Mary Anna Draper began to fund the creation of the Harvard Plate Stacks and the study of these plates at the Harvard College Observatory.
 The director of the Observatory, Edward C. Pickering began to hire pioneering female astronomers collectively known as the Harvard Computers.
-Thought they would study many different astronomical subjects, an early result of this work was the first edition of The Henry Draper Memorial Catalogue of Stellar Spectra, first published in 1890.
+Though they would study many different astronomical subjects, an early result of this work was the first edition of The Henry Draper Memorial Catalogue of Stellar Spectra, first published in 1890.
 Williamina Fleming classified most of the spectra in the first edition of the catalogue and is credited with classifying over 10,000 featured stars and discovering 10 novae and more than 200 variable stars.
 With the help of the Harvard Computers, especially Williamina Fleming, the first iteration of the Henry Draper catalogue was devised to replace the Roman-numeral scheme established by Angelo Secchi.

 The catalogue used a scheme in which the previously used Secchi classes (I to V) were subdivided into more specific classes, given letters from A to P. Also, the letter Q was used for stars not fitting into any other class.
 Fleming worked with Pickering to differentiate 17 different classes based on the intensity of hydrogen spectral lines, which causes variation in the wavelengths emanated from stars and results in variation in color appearance.
 The spectra in class A tended to produce the strongest hydrogen absorption lines while spectra in class O produced virtually no visible lines.
 The lettering system displayed the gradual decrease in hydrogen absorption in the spectral classes when moving down the alphabet.
 This classification system was later modified by Annie Jump Cannon and Antonia Maury to produce the Harvard spectral classification scheme.